IN THIS SECTION:

 Altarpiece of the Cristo del Amor

-When contemplating this altarpiece, surely, the first thing that catches our attention is the magnificent crucified that is in the central hollow, under a canopy.
+When contemplating this altarpiece, the first element that inevitably captures our attention is the magnificent crucified Christ situated within the central niche, beneath a canopy.

 El Cristo del Amor can be considered one of the best crucifixes of the city, a masterpiece of Spanish baroque sculpture and the most interesting carving of the sculptor Juan de Mesa y Velasco.
 The work was contracted by the Brotherhood of Love on May 13, 1618 and was completed in 1620.
 This contract called for the carving of two images by Juan de Mesa: a cedar wood crucifix, nailed to a borne cross and a figure of the Virgin that should be of sadness, an image that can also be seen in this altarpiece under the invocation of the Virgen del Socorro.